Studley Royal Park: Studley Royal House

 Studley Royal House (or Hall) stood in the north-west corner of the park.
 Originally a medieval manor house, there is a record from the 1220s of an extensive garden created by Cassandra de Aleman.:33 It consisted of a main block with forward projecting wings, it burned down in 1716 and was rebuilt by John Aislabie.
 He filled in the centre, to which his son William added a portico in 1762 to complete its Palladian appearance.

-It was altered and developed by the First Marquess of Ripon, who created a new entrance hall, a royal suite, and the reorganisation of the domestic service areas.
+It was altered and developed by the 1st Marquess of Ripon, who created a new entrance hall, a royal suite, and the reorganisation of the domestic service areas.
 He also added a Catholic chapel at the western side of the house in 1878.

 The house burnt down in 1946, and its remains were demolished by the Vyner family, who could not afford repairs to it.
-Its impressive stable block was not damaged and remains standing.
+Instead, the splendid Georgian stable block, built for John Aislabie’s racehorses between 1728 and 1732, was converted into an elegant Palladian country house.
+It has adoped the name Studley Royal House and is set in 2½ acres of private formal gardens on high ground overlooking the deer park towards Ripon Cathedral in the distance.

+Built of stone under a slate roof with distinctive pavilion towers in each of the four corners, the pristine, 11,708sq ft house surrounds a central square courtyard overlooked by all the main rooms and dominated by the working clock tower.